 The first thing to remember when buying wrenches or any other tools is to buy the best quality that is available, as opposed to the best you can afford.
 Price is usually a very good indicator of quality.
 Therefore, avoid the cheaper brands.
 Below is a list of some other considerations to keep in mind when you are shopping for wrenches.

 Look for the “Cr-V” Mark:

 This mark refers to the alloying materials used in the manufacture of the wrench.
 “Cr” means that chromium was added to the base metal to assist in resisting rust and corrosion, and “V” refers to the vanadium that was added to increase strength.

 Avoid wrenches that have no offset at the box end.
-The level of the handle should be above that of the “ring”, or box, to avoid the wrench slipping off the fastener when you apply force to a fastener.
+The level of the handle should be above that of the ring or box to avoid the wrench slipping off the fastener when you apply force to it.

-Avoid open ended wrenches if the sides of the opening does not make full contact with the total length of the flat sides of a fastener.
+Avoid open-ended wrenches if the sides of the opening do not make full contact with the total length of the flat sides of a fastener.
 Wrenches in which the opening is too short will round off the corners on almost any fastener, which could make it very difficult to loosen the fastener with anything else.

-Some manufacturers guarantee their products for life, and provided that the tool was not used improperly, they will replace any tool free of charge if it is delivered to a dealer that sells their products- no questions asked.
-However, the tools of this quality are very expensive, but lesser quality tools simply do not work as well, which justifies the higher price.
+Some manufacturers guarantee their products for life, and provided that the tool is not used improperly, they replace a tool free of charge.
+However, the tools of this quality are very expensive, but lesser quality tools simply do not work so well, which justifies the higher price.

 Although it is possible to buy wrenches individually, it makes good economic sense to buy full wrench sets, since a set is more cost effective than buying individual wrenches.
-Moreover, a set of wrenches, of any type, that contains 16 to 18 pieces will cover almost any size fastener you are likely to encounter during DIY jobs on your car of home.
+Moreover, a set of wrenches that contains 16 to 18 pieces will cover fastener of any size you are likely to encounter during DIY jobs on your car at home.